-Cold weather can wreak havoc on old buildings, with mould being a very common problem in London offices.
+Cold weather can wreak havoc on old buildings, with office winter mould being a very common problem in London.
 The wet, wintry weather can cause damp patches which make it very easy for mould to develop.
 As well as being unsightly, mould can be a hazard to health so it is important that mould is removed and prevented in the future.

 Mould is a problem at this side of year because it becomes harder for moist air to escape buildings, because windows are open less.
 Avoiding winter mould means taking action to create a damp-free environment inside all rooms, including trying to prevent condensation.

 What is mould?

 Mould is a type of fungus which decomposes dead material.
 The ideal conditions for mould are damp and warm, and it also requires oxygen and food.
 It can feed off a range of organic materials such as wood, as well as synthetic materials like paint.
 Moulds are natural and they exist everywhere, but they are usually microscopic so you can’t see them.
 Mould spores are actually in the air we breathe all of the time.

 Mould growth in homes usually occurs where there is damp or moisture.
 This can be caused by an inefficient roof letting rain in, leaking pipes, condensation or rising damp.
 If you have excess moisture in your business premises, chances are mould will start to grow.